-Yet with Hornet wanting to improve how it served the community that had grown around the app, expanding into new services and new features, the team set about taking a rigorous look at how some of the app’s most popular features functioned, before updating its infrastructure.
-The outcome is an intriguing example of how companies that have already implemented cloud-native apps are also modernising with help from partners.
+With Hornet wanting to improve how it served the community around the app, including by expanding into new services and new features, the team set about taking a rigorous look at how some of the app’s most popular features functioned, before updating its cloud-native infrastructure to innovate further and drive down TCO.

 Cassandra?
 "We left it alone for a long time..."

-One of the last things on his list to get fixed was updating the distributed database Apache Cassandra.
+One of the last things on Nate Mitchell's list was updating the distributed database Apache Cassandra.

 Cassandra is famous for being one of the most resilient databases out there, and “apart from the very occasional misadventure, Cassandra was several years' worth of not-being-on-fire,” Nate noted.
 “It just worked, and it underpinned a critical service, so we left it alone for a long time.”

 Hornet uses Cassandra to underpin its private messaging function and users’ activity feeds, storing and archiving activity in the open source database.
 The application’s core API, meanwhile, is powered by AWS EC2 – “we can run up to 150, 180 instances of EC2 easily during periods of high activity,” Nate adds.

 Everything requires a little love at some point, however.